-Information collection, processing and dissemination in financial institutions is challenging.
+Information collection and processing in financial institutions is challenging.
 This can delay the observation by traders of the exact capital charges and constraints of their institution.
 During this delay, traders face preference uncertainty.
 In this context, we study optimal trading strategies and equilibrium prices in a continuous centralized market.
 We focus on liquidity shocks, during which preference uncertainty is likely to matter most.
 Preference uncertainty generates allocative inefficiency, but need not reduce prices.
-Traders progressively learning about the preferences of their institution conduct round-trip trades, which generate excess volume relative to the frictionless market.
+Progressively learning about preferences generate round-trip trades, which increase volume relative to the frictionless market.
 In a cross section of liquidity shocks, the initial price drop is positively correlated with total trading volume.
 Across traders, the number of round-trips is negatively correlated with trading profits and average inventory.